dsilos/condor_textfile_collector/README.md

 Solution to expose HTCondor metrics througt node_exporter

 **ATENTION !!!**
-In this case specific case, condor-ce runs inside of [HTcondor-ce SIMPLE GRID container] (https://github.com/simple-framework/simple_htcondor_ce).
+In this case specific case, HTCondor-ce runs inside of [HTCondor-CE Container](https://github.com/simple-framework/simple_htcondor_ce).

-If your HTcondor resides on the host machine, you need to modify [condor_textfile_collector.sh] (./condor_textfile_collector.sh) and remove "docker exec".
+If your HTCondor resides on the host machine, you need to modify [condor_textfile_collector.sh](./condor_node_exporter.sh) and remove "docker exec".

 ## Installation instructions